The Boston Globe

 Through the first 11 months of the year, home prices were about where they were for 2011 -- at a median price of $288,000 -- a trend that industry officials said represents a stabilized market.

-In the more active market in Greater Boston, median prices were 1.1 percent above where they were in 2011, at $456,500 for single-family properties, B-according to the Boston Association
+In the more active market in Greater Boston, median prices were 1.1 percent above where they were in 2011, at $456,500 for single-family properties, B-according to the Boston Association of Realtors.

 It’s been seven years since the housing market in Massachusetts first showed signs of slowing, and during the steepest period of the downturn values plunged 20 percent, the S&P/Case-Shiller Home Price Indices show.
 Prices have since rebounded modestly, though values have also bounced during the past three years.